Updated: May 30

 Recently I had to remind myself why I became an author.
 It was not to be famous, make a lot of money or to be known.
-It was simply bee I was lying in a hospital bed at Howard University Hospital after a life-threatening car accident finally realizing I would not walk and receive summa cum laude with my master's in social work.
-The Holy Spirit reminded me of my gift of writing, and I began the long journey of creating my first novel Dimes, Profiles and Wives.
+It was simply because I was lying in a hospital bed at Howard University Hospital after a life-threatening car accident finally realizing I would not walk and receive summa cum laude with my master's in social work.
+The Holy Spirit reminded me of my gift of writing, and I began the long journey of creating my first novel Dimes, Profiles and Wives in 2003.
 The main character, Destiny Karen Price, is loosely based on my life and the issues she has had to deal with including surviving child sexual abuse (CSA), bipolar disorder I, and low self-esteem.
-Some of the scenes happened in real life, like the one where she was running up and down the hallways of the towers at Howard University during one of her episodes in her underwear.
-Destiny, the name, was a play on words as it was destined for me to walk in my gift and take authority by the Holy Spirit to write Christian fiction.
+Some of the scenes happened in real life, like when she was running up and down the hallways of the Towers at Howard University during one of her episodes in her underwear.
+Destiny, the name, is a play on words as it was destined for me to walk in my gift and take authority by the Holy Spirit to write Christian fiction.

 All the stories I write are real testimonies in print.
 I have been writing my thoughts, behaviors, actions, goals, plans, and dreams in journals and diaries since I was eight years old.
 I still have every one of them too and I know where the bodies are buried.
 I often go back through them and find my patterns to find ways I need to change.
 Writing is therapeutic for me and always have been.
 Some of the journals are addressed to people while most are not.
 My favorite person to address is my grandmother, Rachel Lee Cox.
 She always used to ask me “Are you okay Toy?” and I would answer her “Yeah, granny, I’m okay” even when I knew that I was dying inside.
 Now a days I have not been addressing the journals to anyone.
 However, I need to for anyone who finds them and starts reading them to understand who I am.
 Who am I?
 I am the woman of God who survived what was meant to kill her, conquered what was meant to destroy her, and continues to persevere through life resiliently by the grace and mercy of God.